- Clinical science

 - The cccDNA is then transcribed into viral mRNA by host RNA polymerase.

-- The viral mRNA leaves the nucleus, and in the cytoplasm is translated by host mRNA polymerase into HBV core proteins and reverse transcriptase.
+- The viral mRNA leaves the nucleus, and in the cytoplasm is translated into HBV core proteins and reverse transcriptase.

 - Viral mRNA and reverse transcriptase are packaged into a capsid, where viral mRNA is then reverse-transcribed into partially double-stranded viral DNA.